oliverMio/ISDM-Project/ISDM Report.md

 ---

+### 5. List assumptions you have made in the systems analysis.

+To understand where improvements can be made by the new proposed system, first we must understand exactly how the existing CMC works.
+By analysing the existing system we will know its flaws and strengths which allows us to determine what may be kept and integrated into the proposed system.
+In order to do so, we had to make a number of assumptions about the CMC, the RMs and Inbound & Outbound Calls.
+They are as follows:

+CMC system
+-   The major travel company’s existing CMC isn’t sufficient enough to respond to the customer demand
+-   Inbound calls were being placed into a queue waiting to be rerouted by a receptionist to the first available RM.

+-   The best suited RM were not being assigned to the correct calls.

+-   The existing profiler tool will be sufficient enough to support the new proposed system in creating customer profiles.

+RM

+-   RMs sales would improve if correctly assigned to customers

+-   All current RMs have a customized profile

+-   RMs are more likely to successfully sell to returning customers

+  Inbound Calls

+-   Customers kept waiting for too long will hang up

+-   Inbound calls that are more likely to become end-customers are not currently being prioritized by the CRC

+-   Customer details are being stored in the database after an inbound call

+Outbound Calls

+-   Potential customer information being pulled from the database are previously inbound calls

+---

 ## Advantages and Disadvantages

 The automatic adjustment of customer requirements, and the lack of automated surveys ensures the customer is treated to the best service at little to no expense on their part.
 This provides an important connection between the company and its customers.